12 Sales Pitch Examples-Tips and Templates

 Matt Macnamara from architecture firm Formcraft demonstrates that capturing a prospect’s attention can be achieved in just 60 seconds.
 In his concise pitch, he outlines Formcraft’s offerings to Philadelphia business tenants, encouraging listeners to envision their ideal office space.

-Rather than delving into material costs or business details, Macnamara emphasizes the benefits Formcraft provides.
+Rather than delving into material costs or business cards, Macnamara emphasizes the benefits Formcraft provides.
 Intriguingly, he includes a timer in the video, showcasing his ability to deliver an engaging pitch within a minute.

 Additionally, he extends a call-to-action, offering assistance to others in crafting their own one-minute pitches, thereby widening his audience reach.